amitmerchant1990/reverie/reviewers.md

 Each month, between 30 and 35 days after the submission deadline, the action editor will read the reviews, discuss with the reviewers if necessary, and:
 * Summarize the review results in a meta-review.
-* Perform a compliance check, checking the paper meetings formatting and other requirements.
+* Perform a compliance check, checking the paper meets formatting and other requirements.

 So, action editors will want to be especially available from the 10th to the 20th of each month.